NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/fearsome-(greater).md

 usage: "etched onto a weapon"
 license: "ORC"
 identify:
-description: "When you critically hit with this weapon, the target becomes [[Conditions/Frightened|Frightened 2]]."
+description: "When you critically hit with this weapon, the target becomes [[Frightened|Frightened 2]]."
 powerTitle1:
 actionEconomy1:
 type1: